-There is no handover between two teams.
+There is no handover between the two teams.
 The same team that developed the functionality is involved in the go-live, and support during the riskiest moments.

-DevOps is About CAMS
+DevOps is about CAMS

 - Culture: People and process ultimately make DevOps successful, and everybody needs to support the vision.